 So, let's fix a free elliptic theory with fields $\Phi$ and no massless modes: for instance a $p$-form or closed $p$-form theory on a compact manifold $X$.
 The idea of the Feynman diagram expansion is to compute expectation values of observables in our theory combinatorially.
-The crucial idea that we'll use to check that we an do this is that --for smeared observables -- the expectation value map is \emph{uniquely characterised}.
+The crucial idea that we'll use in order to check that we can do this is that --for smeared observables -- the expectation value map is \emph{uniquely characterized}.
 That is, for smeared observables there is a unique quasi-isomorphism from global smeared observables to $\CC$ that sends 1 to 1.
-Therefore to check that a procedure for computing expectation values is valid it suffices to check that it is a non-trivial quasi-isomorphism, then rescale so the map is appropriately normalised.
+Therefore to check that a procedure for computing expectation values is valid it suffices to check that it is a non-trivial quasi-isomorphism, then rescale so the map is appropriately normalized.

 Take a global degree zero smeared observable $\OO \in \sym(\Phi(X)_0)$ which is \emph{gauge invariant}.
 That is, we consider observables that can be written as a product of linear observables